andreyv/sbupdate/README.md

 Booting directly from firmware is arguably more secure, but may also be harder to set up and use.
-See [Using UEFI directly](https://wiki.archlinux.org/index.php/EFISTUB#Using_UEFI_directly) in the above article, with the exception that kernel command line does not need to be specified in this case.
+See [Using UEFI directly](https://wiki.archlinux.org/index.php/EFISTUB#Using_UEFI_directly) in the above article, with the exception that the kernel command line does not need to be specified in this case.

-If you choose to use the boot manager, you need to add the generated UEFI images to the boot manager configuration.
+If you choose to use a boot manager, you need to add the generated UEFI images to the boot manager configuration.
 For systemd-boot, the basic entry format is